TedDPig123/TacTile/.vscode/README.md

 ### Roll the Dice:
 Click the "Roll Dice" button to roll the dice.
 The results of the dice roll will be displayed in the "Dice Result" section.

+## User Controls
+### Register User
+Click the "Register" button to create a new user account.
+Insert a username, email, and password to register.
+Email must be in proper format.
+### Login
+Click the "Login" button to log in to an existing user account.
+Insert the email and password to log in.
+This will create a token that will be used to authorize the user.
+It is stored in local storage.
+### Logout
+Click the "Logout" button to log out of the current user account.
+This will invalidate a token that was being used to authorize the user.
+### Save feature
+Users will have their tiles and tokens created saved to their account.
+This will allow them to access their creations at a later time.
+It is connected to a specific user, which can then be placed into a grid as they see fit.
+Note: Grids are not saved, only the tiles and tokens created by the user.
+### Delete User
+Click the "Delete User" button to delete the current user account.
+This will delete all data related to the user, including saved tiles and tokens associated with the user.